mathewchamberlain/SignacX/README.md

 Running Signac is simple.
 We provide a few vignettes:

 ### SPRING
-In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using the SPRING Viewer.
-To reproduce our findings and to generate new results with SPRING, please visit our repository which has [example notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics in SPRING, followed by integration with Signac](https://github.com/mathewchamberlain/SPRING_dev/).
+In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using the SPRING Viewer.
+To reproduce our findings and to generate new results with SPRING, please visit our repository which has [example notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics in SPRING and integration with Signac](https://github.com/mathewchamberlain/SPRING_dev/).
 Briefly, Signac is integrated seamlessly with the output files of SPRING in R, like so:

 ```r
 # load the Signac library